-This report summarizes activities for the Santa Monica Beach Restoration Pilot Project from December 2015 through August 2019.
-During this time, the restoration was implemented in two phases over the course of two weeks in December 2016 including the installation of fencing and seeding of native coastal strand vegetation species.
-For details on the implementation efforts and prior monitoring, please reference prior reports (Johnston et al. 2017, 2018).
+This report summarizes activities for the Santa Monica Beach Restoration Pilot Project from December 2015 through August 2020.
+The restoration was implemented in two phases over the course of two weeks in December 2016 including the installation of fencing and seeding of native coastal strand vegetation species.
+For details on the implementation efforts and prior monitoring, please reference prior reports (Johnston et al. 2017, 2018, 2019).
 Post-restoration physical and biological monitoring has occurred since 2016 and is ongoing.
 As the project was meant to be an experimental pilot for the region, no specific, quantifiable success criteria were set; however, the project can be evaluated against its ability to meet the project goals.
-The project positively engaged the public, created new partnerships and outreach connections, restricted grooming in an approximately 3-acre area, allowed vegetation to grow, encouraged sand hummocks to form along fence lines and within the project area, provided comprehensive science-based monitoring data to inform soft-scape beach restoration solutions, and is bringing back a rare coastal habitat type to the Los Angeles region.
+The project positively engaged the public, created new partnerships and outreach connections, restricted grooming in an approximately 3-acre area, allowed vegetation to grow, encouraged sand hummocks to form along fence lines and within the project area, provided comprehensive science-based monitoring data to inform nature-based beach restoration solutions, and is bringing back a rare coastal habitat type to the Los Angeles region.

 Additionally, the increased functions within the restoration habitat area included benefits to several notable species.
 Nesting of the federally threatened western snowy plover had not been recorded in the Los Angeles region for almost 70 years, and the first nest for the Los Angeles region was found in April 2017 within the restoration area and contained three eggs.
-Plovers have been repeatedly identified on bird surveys throughout all three survey years.
-Furthermore, a new native plant species, possibly a rare variant of woolly heads (Nemacaulis denudata), was identified as germinating in the project area in 2017 and was identified in 2018 and 2019 surveys subsequently.
+Plovers have been repeatedly identified on bird surveys throughout all three survey years, where previously they had not been documented on site.
+Furthermore, a new native plant species, possibly a rare variant of woolly heads (Nemacaulis denudata), was identified as germinating in the project area in 2017 and was identified in all future years.
 As the seeds of this species are not sold by the seed provider, it is probable that there was either an existing seed bank for this species already along Santa Monica Beach, or that it was transported by wind, waves, birds, or humans.
 It was not identified in areas adjacent to the project site.
-Pink sand verbena (Abronia umbellata) was also identified on site and was not seeded.
-Another biological addition to the restoration project area found in surveys from 2017 through 2019 were dune beetles, which provide an increased layer of the food web available to foraging birds and wildlife.
+Another native plant, pink sand verbena (Abronia umbellata) was also identified on site and was not seeded.
+Another biological addition to the restoration project area found in surveys from 2017 through 2020 were dune beetles, which provide an increased layer of the food web available to foraging birds and wildlife.

-Data suggest that the restoration area is considerably different from both the control sites and from itself over time as compared to the baseline surveys, especially for vegetation and sand morphology.
-Absolute vegetation cover continues to increase slowly over time, to a maximum in Year 3 of 5% native cover.
-It is likely that the vegetation community will continue to establish over time, but will probably remain patchy, as is the trend for natural coastal strand habitat types.
+Data suggest that the restoration area is considerably different from both the control sites and from itself over time as compared to the baseline surveys, especially for increased vegetation cover and changes in sand morphology.
+Absolute vegetation cover continues to increase slowly over time, to a maximum in Year 4 of nearly 7% native cover, with patches of dense vegetation interspersed with bare sand, similar to natural coastal strand habitats.
+It is likely that the vegetation community will continue to establish over time, but will probably remain patchy, as is the trend for coastal strand habitats.
 Elevation data continued to show differences between restoration site transects and controls.
-Small dune hummocks, increases in berm height, and sand retention within the site was persistent between seasons and years within the restoration area.
-Adaptive management in the form of supplemental seeding and fencing is being considered for implementation in Year 4.
+Whereas the control (groomed) areas were flattened and uniform; in the restoration area, small dune hummocks, increases in berm height, and sand retention was persistent between seasons and years within the restoration area.
+Adaptive management in the form of supplemental seeding and fencing is being considered for implementation in Year 5.